rolandjlevy/css-traffic-lights-animation/README.md

 - The `animation-delay` property straggers the timing of the change
 - The `box-shadow` property creates the glow effect for the lights
 - The animation can be played / paused using the switch button
-- No JavaScript was used to create the animation
+- Only CSS was used to create the animation and no JavaScript

 ### About CSS animations ℹ️
-A CSS animation lets an element gradually change from one style to another.
+A [CSS animations](https://www.w3schools.com/css/css3_animations.asp) let an element gradually change from one style to another.
 You can change as many CSS properties you want, as many times you want.
-[Find out more](https://www.w3schools.com/css/css3_animations.asp)